backerdz/simplisafe-python/docs/usage.rst

 Note that the multi-factor authentication unique identifier is passed to the coroutine.

-You can also use the
-:meth:`API.login_via_token <simplipy.api.API.login_via_token>` coroutine, which is
-detailed in :ref:`refreshing-access-tokens`.

 Connection Pooling
 ------------------

 By default, the :meth:`API <simplipy.api.API>` object creates a new connection to SimpliSafe™ with each coroutine.
-If you are calling a large number of coroutines (or merely want to squeeze out every second of runtime savings possible), an ``aiohttp ClientSession`` can be supplied when logging into the API (via credentials or token) to achieve connection pooling:
+If you are calling a large number of coroutines (or merely want to squeeze out every second of runtime savings possible), an ``aiohttp ClientSession`` can be supplied when logging into the API to achieve connection pooling:

 .. code:: python